Secession: Soviet Union

 The Constitution of the Soviet Union guaranteed all SSRs the right to secede from the Union.
-In 1990, after free elections, the Lithuanian SSR declared independence and other SSRs soon followed.
+In 1990, after free elections, the Lithuanian Soviet Socialist Republic declared independence and other republics, including certain break-away polities, soon followed.
 Despite the Soviet central government's refusal to recognize the independence of the republics, the Soviet Union dissolved in 1991.

 Spain

 Present-day Spain (known officially as "the Kingdom of Spain") was assembled as a central state in the French model between the 18th and 19th centuries from various component kingdoms with varying languages, cultures and legislations.
 Spain has several secessionist movements, the most notable ones being in Catalonia, the Basque Country and Galicia.

 Sri Lanka

 The Liberation Tigers of Tamil Eelam, operated a de facto independent state for Tamils called Tamil Eelam in eastern and northern Sri Lanka until 2009.

 Switzerland

 In 1847, seven disaffected Catholic cantons formed a separate alliance because of moves to change the cantons of Switzerland from a confederation to a more centralized government federation.
 This effort was crushed in the Sonderbund War and a new Swiss Federal Constitution was created.